Parceiros

 During the summer you can expect a teaser of Smirnoff Nightlife Exchange Project which will start this winter in the Netherlands.
 It is an ambitious project, designed to go beyond the boundaries.
 A 'one of a kind party concept with influences from around the world.
 These influences are reflected in music, cocktails and fashion.
 One thing is certain, this fusion of cultures will give you an experience you will never forget.
 All these elements reflect on Smirnoff's Cube Be There festival season and therefore it will bemore spectacular.

-One thing is certain: if Smirnoff's Cube is at the festival is undoubtedly festival you can not miss.
+One thing is certain: if Smirnoff's Cube is at the festival is undoubtedly a festival you can not miss.
 You can find a wide range of different types of music like: house, techno, hardstyle and dance.

 Upcoming festivals: